 One step inside this artisanal chocolate boutique and you’ll want to scoop up everything on the shelves.
 Their sponge candy – coated in milk, dark or orange chocolate – is ridiculously fresh.
 Every bite is exactly what a bite of sponge candy should taste like.

 Ko-ed Candies, 285 Abbott Road, Buffalo

-They’re celebrating 60 years of cranking out some of the sweetest treats in town!
+They’re celebrating over 60 years of cranking out some of the sweetest treats in town!
 Their sponge candy puts them on the map but their other confections should not be ignored.
 While I’m sure South Buffalo would love to keep this little gem all to themselves, we can’t help but share it with YOU!
 It’s just too good not to.

 Sweet Jenny’s, 5732 Main Street, Williamsville

 Surely the village holds this old-fashioned chocolate shop near and dear to its heart considering they reside inside the village’s historic water mill built 200 years ago.
 Chocolate lovers, on the other hand, hold Sweet Jenny’s in high regard thanks to their delicious sponge candy and other delightful confections.